IoannaNika/GoViral/README.md

 `--coverage_limit` How many reads to consider in each subsample, default is 100.

 `--seed_limit` Seed limit for subsampling.
-How many subsamples to consider.
+How many subsamples to consider, default is 10.

 `--follow_reccomendation` sets the seet limit based on the coverage of the dataset provided.

 Increasing the coverage limit or the seed limit will increase the run-time.
 The run-time can increase also when the follow_reccomendation option is set.

-`--ab_threshold` Abundance threshold for filtering out low abundandant reconstructed haplotypes.
+`--ab_threshold` Abundance threshold for filtering out low abundandant reconstructed haplotypes, default is 0.01.

 #### Long amplicon read simulation